-- Graham Hodges commenced as a Non-Executive Director (NED) on 8 February 2023. - Graeme Liebelt retired as a NED on 15 December 2022, at the conclusion of the 2022 AGM. - Holly Kramer commenced as a NED on 1 August 2023. - Gerard Florian was appointed to the expanded role of Group Executive, Technology & Group Services, and Antony Strong was appointed to ExCo as Group Executive, Strategy & Transformation, effective 1 November 2022. - Clare Morgan commenced with ANZ in the Group Executive, Australia Commercial role effective 6 March 2023. - Kathryn van der Merwe concluded as ANZ's Group Executive, Talent & Culture and Service Centres in May 2023 - the responsibilities of the role were subsequently split on an acting capacity, with Richard Howell appointed as Acting Group Executive, Talent & Culture from 1 June 2023.
+- Graeme Liebelt retired as a Non-Executive Director (NED) on 15 December 2022, at the conclusion of the 2022 AGM. - Holly Kramer commenced as a NED on 1 August 2023. - Gerard Florian was appointed to the expanded role of Group Executive, Technology & Group Services, and Antony Strong was appointed to ExCo as Group Executive, Strategy & Transformation, effective November 2022 - Clare Morgan commenced with ANZ in the Group Executive, Australia Commercial role effective 6 March 2023. - Kathryn van der Merwe concluded as ANZ's Group Executive, Talent & Culture and Service Centres in May 2023 - the responsibilities of the role were subsequently split on an acting capacity2, with Richard Howell appointed as Acting Group Executive, Talent & Culture from 1 June 2023.